Ackee-Blockchain/reentrancy-examples/contracts/erc721/README.md

 - [The Dangers of Surprising Code](https://samczsun.com/the-dangers-of-surprising-code/)

-By adopting these mitigations, reentrancy attacks in ERC721 contracts can be prevented, ensuring the integrity of the minting process and adherence to supply limits.
+By adopting them, reentrancy attacks in ERC721 contracts can be prevented, ensuring the integrity of the minting process and adherence to supply limits.